utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 #### createRulesetFunction

 The `createRulesetFunction` function is an optional Spectral function you can import from the `@stoplight/spectral-core` module.

+This function enables you to use a [JSON Schema](#json-schema) to define your custom function's options, enabling you to validate whether the [options provided in your rule](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) using `then.functionOptions` match specific criteria.
+If the provided options don't match the JSON Schema, an error message will explain the issue when you add and edit your rule.

+> Error messages refer to your custom function as `"<unknown>" function`.

-When you [export your custom function](#exporting-your-custom-function), call the `createRulesetFunction` Spectral function and include a [JSON Schema](#json-schema) and the custom function's name as arguments.
-Learn more about using a [JSON Schema to define your function options](#example-checking-that-a-value-isnt-in-a-list-json-schema).
+When you [export your custom function](#exporting-your-custom-function), call the `createRulesetFunction` Spectral function and include a JSON Schema and the custom function's name as arguments.
+For a complete example of using a JSON Schema with a custom function, see [Checking that a value isn't in a list (JSON Schema)](#example-checking-that-a-value-isnt-in-a-list-json-schema).

 * ES6 format:
     * To import, use the following syntax: `import { createRulesetFunction } from "@stoplight/spectral-core";`.